Mendocino Coast California, USA Travel Guide

 Confirm passport validity (6+ months beyond stay).
 Apply for U.S. Visa or ESTA for international travel; this takes time.

-Book high-demand accommodations (B&Bs, lighthouse stays, state park campgrounds), specifically for peak season.
+Book high-demand accommodations (B&Bs, lighthouse stays, state park campgrounds), particularly for peak season.
 Secure your rental car, important for exploring.

 Research main activities (whale watching, Skunk Train) for availability and cost.